Life Care Communities in Dallas, TX

 At Ventana by Buckner, you can enjoy the peace of mind of knowing that all of the “what-ifs” of the future are covered.
 When treatment is needed, you know where you will receive it, who will provide it and what it will cost.

-As a Member of Ventana by Buckner, you enjoy the added assurance of receiving the finest care available at costs well below market rate—an important consideration for estate planning.
+As a member of Ventana by Buckner, you enjoy the added assurance of receiving the finest senior care available at costs well below market rate—an important consideration for estate planning.

 What’s the Difference Between a CCRC and an Ownership Community?

 The primary difference between ownership communities and CCRCs like Ventana is that ownership communities typically do not include any coverage for Assisted Living or Skilled Nursing care.
 In addition, ownership communities may not have a continuum of care conveniently available on the same campus like a CCRC.
 Residents in an ownership community are also responsible for the resale of their home and for payment of a monthly fee until their home is resold (even after they have moved out).